innotrade/enapso-graphdb-client/README.md

 -   [Apache Jena fuseki](https://jena.apache.org/)
 -   [Stardog](https://www.stardog.com/)

-There will be more graph databases added to this list in the future.
+More graph databases will be supported added in the future.

-In addition to authentication (Basic and JWT), the client handles prefixes, provides error-handling capabilities, and is capable of transforming SPARQL result bindings into CSV and TSV files as well as JSON resultsets that can be easily processed in Javascript.
+In addition to authentication (Basic and JWT), the client handles prefixes, handles errors, and transforms SPARQL result bindings into CSV and TSV files as well as JSON result sets that can be easily processed in JavaScript.

-You may also find these tools useful
+The following tools you also might find useful:

--   [**ENAPSO Graph Database Admin**](https://github.com/innotrade/enapso-graphdb-admin): To perform administrative and monitoring operations against your graph databases, such as importing and exporting ontologies/knowledge graphs and utilizing the graph database's special features.
+-   [**ENAPSO Graph Database Admin**](https://github.com/innotrade/enapso-graphdb-admin): Enables you to perform administrative and monitoring operations against your graph databases, such as importing and exporting ontologies or knowledge graphs and utilizing the graph database's special features.
--   [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): To easily perform numerous scriptable convenience operations on graph databases
+-   [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): Enables you to perform numerous scriptable operations on graph databases, e.g. for monitoring and testing, CI/CD pipelines or backup and restore.

 # 🛠️&nbsp;Installation